 WatchGuard XTM850, XTM860 & XTM870 Firewalls End of Life and Upgrade Path

 Newer models have also since been introduced to the WatchGuard range and the natural migration path from your current XTM860 will most likely be to either an M4600 or an M5600 firewall.
-These continue to up the game in terms of processing power and network throughput, but there are other reasons aside from this to upgrade.
+These continue to up the game in terms of processing power and network throughput, but there are other reasons to upgrade aside from this.

 Q. Should I buy a new XTM850, 860 or 870?

 A. We're going to be typical politicians here and say 'It depends'.
 These are powerful firewalls and if, for example, you have a policy to standardise on them across your international networks then it might make sense to stick with the known model for now to maintain a very homogeneous environment.
 On the whole though, it is likely that your needs will be better served by one of the new M4600 or M5600 units.
 The operating system is common across the WatchGuard range, and all in the series can be managed either by the WatchGuard System Manager software, via Dimension, or with the web administration interface.
 The new units will have longer service life ahead of them and can support more services than the older units to make sure your security is as good as it can be.

 Q. I currently own an XTM850 / 860 / 870 and support and subscription renewal is coming up - what should I do?

 A. There are two choices here which are equally valid.